SIP for NRI: How to Invest in Indian Mutual Funds from Abroad (2026)

 Can NRIs Do SIP in India?

 Yes — NRIs (Non-Resident Indians) can invest in Indian mutual funds through SIP, subject to certain regulations under FEMA (Foreign Exchange Management Act) and SEBI guidelines.
-The process is straightforward once you have the right account type.
+If you have been searching for how to start a SIP in India as an NRI, the process is straightforward once you have the right account type — the only real prerequisite is an NRE or NRO bank account and a completed KYC.

 NRE vs NRO: Which Account to Use for SIP